bydioeds/udemy-downloader/README.md

 ## Key ID and Key

 It is up to you to aquire the key and key ID.

+> **Note**
-Please **DO NOT** ask me for help acquiring these, decrypting DRM protected content can be considered piracy.
-The tool required for this has already been discused in a GitHub issue.
+> Please **DO NOT** ask me for help acquiring these, decrypting DRM protected content can be considered piracy.

 - Enter the key and key id in the `keyfile.json`
 - ![keyfile example](https://i.imgur.com/e5aU0ng.png)
 - ![example key and kid from console](https://i.imgur.com/awgndZA.png)

-## Start Downloading
+## Cookies

+To download a course included in a subscription plan that you did not purchase individually, you will need to use cookies.
+You can also use cookies as an alternative to Bearer Tokens.

+The program can automatically extract them from your browser.
+You can specify what browser to extract cookies from with the `--browser` argument.
+Supported browsers are:

+- chrome
+- firefox
+- opera
+- edge
+- brave
+- chromium
+- vivaldi
+- safari

+## Ready to go

 You can now run the program, see the examples below.
 The course will download to `out_dir`.

-# Udemy Subscription Plans

-To download a course included in a subscription plan that you did not purchase individually, you will need to follow a few more steps to get setup.

-_**NOTE**:_ _You do **NOT** need to follow this section if you don't have a **Udemy Pro** or **Udemy Personal** subscription plan!
-This section is not for individually purchased courses._

-## Getting your cookies

-- Go to the page of the course you want to download
-- press `control` + `shift` + `i` (this may be different depending on your OS, just google how to open developer tools)
-- click the `Console` tab
-- copy and paste `document.cookie` and press enter
-- copy the text between the quotes

-## Setup cookie file

-- Create a file called `cookies.txt` in the same folder as `main.py`
-- Paste the cookie into the file
-- save and close the file

-You will also need to ensure the link is in the following format: `https://www.udemy.com/course/<course name>/learn/`.

-Note the link is `/course` not `/program-taking`.
-It is also important that the link has `/learn`, otherwise you will see an error when trying to fetch the course information.

 # Advanced Usage

 ```
-usage: main.py [-h] -c COURSE_URL [-b BEARER_TOKEN] [-q QUALITY] [-l LANG] [-cd CONCURRENT_DOWNLOADS] [--disable-ipv6] [--skip-lectures] [--download-assets] [--download-captions]
+usage: main.py [-h] -c COURSE_URL [-b BEARER_TOKEN] [-q QUALITY] [-l LANG] [-cd CONCURRENT_DOWNLOADS] [--disable-ipv6]
-               [--keep-vtt] [--skip-hls] [--info] [--id-as-course-name] [--save-to-file] [--load-from-file] [--log-level LOG_LEVEL] [-v]
+               [--skip-lectures] [--download-assets] [--download-captions] [--keep-vtt] [--skip-hls] [--info]
+               [--id-as-course-name] [--save-to-file] [--load-from-file] [--log-level LOG_LEVEL]
+               [--browser {chrome,firefox,opera,edge,brave,chromium,vivaldi,safari}] [-v]

 Udemy Downloader

-optional arguments:
+options:
   -h, --help            show this help message and exit
   -c COURSE_URL, --course-url COURSE_URL
                         The URL of the course to download
   -b BEARER_TOKEN, --bearer BEARER_TOKEN
                         The Bearer token to use
   -q QUALITY, --quality QUALITY
                         Download specific video quality.
-If the requested quality isn't available, the closest quality will be used.
-If not specified, the best quality will be downloaded
-                        for each lecture
+If the requested quality isn't available, the closest quality
+                        will be used.
+If not specified, the best quality will be downloaded for each lecture
-  -l LANG, --lang LANG  The language to download for captions, specify 'all' to download all captions (Default is 'en')
+  -l LANG, --lang LANG  The language to download for captions, specify 'all' to download all captions (Default is
+                        'en')
   -cd CONCURRENT_DOWNLOADS, --concurrent-downloads CONCURRENT_DOWNLOADS
                         The number of maximum concurrent downloads for segments (HLS and DASH, must be a number 1-30)
   --disable-ipv6        If specified, ipv6 will be disabled in aria2